adap/flower/doc/source/how-to-upgrade-to-flower-1.0.rst

 .. note::

     This guide is for users who have already worked with Flower 0.x and want to upgrade to Flower 1.0.
-Newer versions of Flower (1.12+) are based on a new architecture (previously called Flower Next) and not covered in this guide.
-After upgrading Flower 0.x projects to Flower 1.0, please refer to :doc:`Upgrade to Flower Next
+Newer versions of Flower (1.13 and later) are based on a new architecture and not covered in this guide.
+After upgrading Flower 0.x projects to Flower 1.0, please refer to :doc:`Upgrade to Flower 1.13
-    <how-to-upgrade-to-flower-next>` to make your project compatible with the lastest
+    <how-to-upgrade-to-flower-1.13>` to make your project compatible with the lastest
     version of Flower.

 Flower 1.0 is here.
 Along with new features, Flower 1.0 provides a stable foundation for